 I think the Pixi Retinol Toner works nicely and I would recommend this for people who want to use a hydrating toner or want to try out retinol in their skincare routine.
 I’ll keep updating this post as I continue to see results and I also plan researching and doing a post dedicated to retinol, so be on the lookout for that!

-UPDATE FEBRUARY 2019: After reading through a Reddit thread here, I saw that the packaging (a clear bottle) is not very ideal for a retinol product, so this may not contain much retinol.
-But it could still be worth a try for someone who’s just starting out with retinol!
+UPDATE FEBRUARY 2019: After reading through a Reddit thread here, I saw that the packaging (a clear bottle) is not ideal for a retinol product, so it might not be very effective.
+On top of that, I’m wary about how we don’t know how much retinol is actually in this product.
 Again, I didn’t see much of a difference in my skin, but it may depend on the person.
 If you try it, let me know how it worked for you in the comments!

 Have you tried out the Pixi Retinol toner yet?
 What did you think of it?
 I hope this post was helpful and thanks for reading!